CatalinaRpoS/interactive-multimedia/images-project/README.md

-# Multimedia Interactiva - Project
+# Multimedia Interactiva - Images Project

 This project belongs to Multimedia Interactiva course.
 We are learning to use processing, a programming language for generate and manipulate images, text and audio.